-Some of the biggest SaaS brands, including HubSpot, SEMrush, Zendesk, and Databox, launched partner programs early on, which were instrumental in helping them scale.
+Some of the biggest SaaS brands, including HubSpot CMS, SEMrush, Zendesk, and Databox, launched partner programs early on, which were instrumental in helping them scale.
 These brands continue to use their partnerships to accelerate growth, encourage user retention, and increase revenue.

 There are several types of SaaS partner programs, including referral, affiliate, integration, and reseller partnerships.

 All have the potential to widen your company’s distribution and sales – as long as you select the right type for your business needs.

 In this article, we show how a SaaS partner program can help you reach your company goals, and the best practices to follow for success.

 A SaaS partner program (also known as a channel partnership) is a partnership with third parties, either businesses or individuals, who agree to help market and/or distribute your software to new audiences.

 As an incentive for helping increase your sales, you reward your partners with cash rewards, tangible incentives, or sales commission.
 Regardless of the incentive, a key element always stays the same – the more software sold, the bigger the partner’s reward.

 It’s important to note that a SaaS sales partner does not become your employee.
 Although your partners will sign a formal agreement to market or sell your software, they still remain independent entities.

 SaaS partner programs come in several types, and it’s important to select the right one for your business needs.